iizukanao/minimal-trie/README.md

 # Limitations

-- Only digits (0..9) can be used as a pattern
+- Only digits (0..9) are allowed as a pattern
-- Only single char can be used as a result
+- Only single char is allowed as a result for a pattern

 # How to use